cdeck3r/ELMO/Dokumentation/Dokumentation_FrontEnd.md

 SELECT SUM(temp.Wattstunden) As Wattstunden FROM (SELECT MAX(Wattstunden) As Wattstunden FROM Data GROUP BY AIN) As temp

+SELECT COUNT(DISTINCT AIN) As Anzahl FROM Data WHERE Watt>5000 AND Messdatum > DATE_SUB(NOW(), INTERVAL 10 MINUTE)

-SELECT SUM(temp.Wattstunden) As Wattstunden FROM (SELECT MAX(Wattstunden) As Wattstunden FROM Data GROUP BY AIN) As temp
+SELECT MAX(Wattstunden) As Wattstunden, MAX(Name) As Name FROM Data GROUP BY AIN ORDER BY Wattstunden DESC Limit 1

 ### JavaScript